ChristopherJHart/ChristopherJHart.github.io/_posts/2024-02-19-Ethernet-Local-Fault-and-Remote-Fault.md

 ![]({{ site.baseurl }}/images/2024/ethernet-lf-rf/lfrf_lower_level_rf_generated.svg)

 When Switch-2's Ethernet1/2 interface receives the Remote Fault message, it will know that Switch-1 is no longer receiving valid data from Switch-2, indicating that the link is unhealthy.
 At this point, Switch-2 will generally declare the link/interface as "down", allowing higher-level protocols to take appropriate action (such as routing protocols reconverging, etc.).

+> **Note**: Similarly to when a Local Fault is detected, there is usually other logic, such as starting a debounce timer, that the MAC layer or forwarding engine will perform when a Remote Fault is detected.
+This logic tends to be implementation-specific and is not standardized across all devices, so we won't cover it here.

 Something interesting to note is that Switch-2's Ethernet1/2 interface will not completely stop transmitting *all* data out of Ethernet1/2 after receiving a Remote Fault message.
 Instead, it will continuously generate IDLE symbols (which are essentially "no data" or "line not busy" messages) across the link.
 This way, if/when the issue with the unidirectional path from Switch-2's Ethernet1/2 interface to Switch-1's Ethernet1/1 interface is resolved, the link can quickly return to a healthy state.